rayattack/pysupersql/README.md

 Supersql Library
 ================

-Supersql is `very thin wrapper` on top of SQL that enables you write your SQL code in python easily.
+Supersql is a `very thin wrapper` on top of SQL that enables you write SQL code in python easily.

 ## Why?